sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 ###### 3.2.2.4.3 Media Types

-YANG defined RESTCONF APIs support **application/yang-data+json** media type. **application/yang-data+XML** is not supported in first release.
+YANG defined RESTCONF APIs support **application/yang-data+json** media type.
+Request and response payloads follow [RFC7951](https://tools.ietf.org/html/rfc7951) defined encoding rules.
+Media type **application/yang-data+xml** is not supported in first release.

-OpenAPI defined REST APIs can support any media type.
-REST server or Translib will not process input or output data for such APIs.
-App module should process the data.
+OpenAPI defined REST APIs can use any media type depending on App module implementation.
+However content type negotiation is not supported by REST server.
+A REST API should not be designed to consume or produce multiuple content types.
+OpenAPI definition for each REST API should have maximun one cone media type in its "consumes" and "produces" statements.

 ###### 3.2.2.4.4 Payload Validations

-REST server will not perform any payload validation for YANG defined RESTCONF APIs.
-Translib will validate the input and output payloads through YGOT bindings.
+REST server does not validate request payload for YANG defined RESTCONF APIs.
+Payload will be validated automatically in lower layers when it gets loaded into YGOT bindings.

 For OpenAPI defined REST APIs the REST server will provide limited payload validation.
-Translib will not validate such payloads.
 JSON request payloads (content type **application/json**) will be validated against the schema defined in OpenAPI.
-Response data and non-JSON request data will not be validated.
+Response data and non-JSON request data are not validated by the REST server - this is left to the App module.

 ###### 3.2.2.4.5 Concurrency